y33-j3T/Coding-Problems-Archive/README.md

 - [License](#License)

 ## Introduction
-This repository contains my solutions for questions on Kattis starting from February 2020.
+This repository is an archive of my solutions for coding problems from various sources such as Kattis, internship tests etc..

 ## Usage
-To search for solution(s) to a specific problem, simply do <kbd> Ctrl </kbd> + <kbd> F </kbd> and type in the problem ID as displayed on Kattis.
+For Kattis, to search for solution(s) to a specific problem, simply do <kbd> Ctrl </kbd> + <kbd> F </kbd> and type in the problem ID as displayed on Kattis.

 ## Contributing
 Please refer to [CONTRIBUTE.md](./CONTRIBUTE.md) for details. :heart_eyes: